-Legal Representation for Victims of AFFF & PFOA/PFOS Exposure in Florida
+Legal Representation for Victims of PFOA/PFOS Exposure in Florida

-At The Ferraro Law Firm, we represent current and former firefighters, as well as individuals affected by exposure to ground water contaminated with PFOS and/or PFOA from AFFF products, who have sustained personal injuries and/or need medical monitoring resulting from exposure to aqueous film-forming foams (AFFF) (aka firefighting foam) containing the toxic chemicals perfluorooctane sulfonate (PFOS) and/or perfluorooctanoic acid (PFOA), which are classified as per- and polyfluoroalkyls (PFAs).
+At The Ferraro Law Firm, we represent current and former firefighters, as well as individuals affected by groundwater contamination, who are suffering serious medical conditions from exposure to aqueous firefighting foams (AFFF) containing the toxic chemicals perfluorooctane sulfonate (PFOS) and/or perfluorooctanoic acid (PFOA), which are classified as per- and polyfluoroalkyls (PFAs).

 Health Risks Associated with Exposure to AFFFs